Recently (September 2019) I’ve been exploring ways to print my digital images.

 I went looking – seriously – for my dream machine!

-When I thought about it I could imagine there is quite a demand in the world of smartphones – selfies straight from the mobile phone to the printer!
+When I thought about it I realised there must be quite a demand in today’s world of smartphones for selfies straight from the mobile phone to the printer!

 I chose the Canon Selphy CP1300 (the name says it all)

-But, as the online reviewers said, the quality is really excellent.
+But, as the online reviewers all agreed – the quality is really excellent.
 So it is not going on eBay – it is just what I want.

-and that is ideal for my Moleskine notebooks.
+and that is an ideal size for my Moleskine notebooks.